Hack3rz-Official/annotation-web-service/README.md

 #### main

 The main branch is always in a production-ready state and contains only code & features that can be released into production.
 Merges into main are part of the release and should only occur from release branches and only contain production-ready code.
-This allows us to setup a clean CI/CD workflow with an always up-to-date and working production environment deployed and running in the cloud
+This allows us to setup a clean CI/CD workflow with an always up-to-date and working production environment deployed and running in the cloud.

 #### develop